Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 6.3.
 For each dimension, list the possible coordinates.
 7. List subquestions that need to be answered before solving the problem.
 8. Give short answers to the subquestions.
+  - Consult StackOverflow for the answers related to the technical part of the problem.
+  - Consult Wikipedia to all the other answers.
 9. Write a detailed plan for the answer.
 10. Write the answer according to the plan.
 11. List standard alternative approaches to answer.